The Profumo Affair

 With a history peppered with intrigue, our Grade I listed stately home's most infamous scandal shook the British parliament and played out on these very grounds.

-Profumo and Keeler embarked on an illicit affair following their chance meeting at Cliveden House; an affair which was to force his resignation, irrevocably damage the Prime Minister's reputation, and impact on the course of British politics forever.
+Profumo and Keeler embarked on an illicit affair following their chance meeting at Cliveden House; an affair which was to force his resignation, irrevocably damaging the Prime Minister's reputation and impact on the course of British politics forever.

 60 years has passed since that fateful meeting which was to alter Britain's political landscape.
 Discover the scurrilous secrets of the time with our Profumo Affair Break and find out all about how the political establishment finally thawed out.